ice-wm/FAQ/index.md

 IceWM implements these focus models:

-0. custom : Is configured by the following ten options in the preferences file: "ClickToFocus", "FocusOnAppRaise", "RequestFocusOnAppRaise", "RaiseOnFocus", "RaiseOnClickClient", "FocusChangesWorkspace", "FocusOnMap", "FocusOnMapTransient", "FocusOnMapTransientActive", "MapInactiveOnTop"

 1. click : changing input focus requires to click a window with the left mouse button.